Liquidity and leverage

 What is the yield buffer to zero NAV of this LDI mandate?

+Enter the actual yield buffer rather than the target buffer.
 The manager of this LDI mandate will be able to supply this information.

 If the yield to zero net asset value (NAV) is more than 1000 basis points, enter 1000.

 Calculate the answer with reference to the entire collateral pool available within this individual LDI mandate.
 For example, where the collateral pool is used to back both interest rates and synthetic exposure to another asset class, assume the whole collateral pool backs the rates portion of the mandate only.
-Ignore (for the purposes of calculating the buffer) the fact that both sources of leverage share a single pool).

 Does this LDI mandate expose the scheme to any other asset classes beyond (nominal or real) interest rates?